Not having the correct cloud-based bookkeeping system will cause bigger issues for your business, especially during economic hardship.

 And the great part is most accounting software out there already does all this.
 What you really need to determine are the answers to the questions above, and what additional features are important to you.

 It’s probably best to go with a more popular software since they have likely invested more resources into building out a robust support team and documentation so you can self-serve.
 This means considering programs like QuickBooks Online, Sage Intacct, Xero, and Dryrun.com.

 From there, determine what works best with your current software and hardware.
 For example, Xero works best for Mac users.

 Another factor you’ll want to consider is your level of accounting skill.
 If you’re still planning on working with an accountant but want information available to you at your leisure, you can use platforms like QuickBooks Online, Sage Intacct, or Dryrun.

 Finally, consider the cost.
-You don’t want enterprise-level accounting software if you’re a small “mom&pop” style business.
-Similarly, something like the QuickBooks mobile app might work for a freelancer managing their own revenue but may not be suitable for a multinational corporation.
+You don’t want enterprise-level accounting software if you’re a small “mom & pop” style business.
+Similarly, something like the QuickBooks mobile app might work for a freelancer managing their own revenue but may not be suitable for a mid-sized business.

 Working with your accountant to determine the best software for your level of business is also an option.

 No matter which direction you go, make sure the software is cloud-based so it is accessible from any location and you’re able to provide logins and various access levels to different members of your team.